RoxieAtRubrik/intro-to-rest-apis/Lesson-1.md

 ## Lesson 1-3: Authenticating using cURL

 In Google Chrome, open a new tab and type `https://$cluster_address/docs/v1/#section/Authentication/Authentication-session`.
 Review the chapter about authentication.

-Generate a bearer token using the BasicAuth method using the curl command:
+Generate a bearer token using the BasicAuth method using the cURL command:

 `curl -k -u admin:pass -X POST "https://$cluster_address/api/v1/session"`

+In this case, <username:password> is the username for an Admin account on the host Rubrik cluster, a colon, and the account password.
+For example, this command may resemble:

+`curl -k -u admin:Rubrik123!! -X POST "https://192.168.2.150/api/v1/session"`

 The Rubrik REST API server returns to following response body: